Need help enrolling?

 chrisgooverthere@yahoo.com

-Dr. Martin teaches history and theology for Homeschool Connections, and serves as an Adjunct Professor of History at both Southern New Hampshire University and Antelope Valley College.
+Christopher Martin teaches history and theology.
+He also serves as an Adjunct Professor of History at both Southern New Hampshire University and Antelope Valley College.
 He holds BA degrees in History and Theology from Christendom College (2007); an MA in History from National University (2012); and a Ph.D. in History from CGU (2018).
-Dr. Martin's research interests include the Lost Cause, the Federalists & Anti-Federalists, and the Impact of Wars and Depressions Upon the American Social Mind.
+He has been with Homeschool Connections since 2017, and teaching since 2012.
 He lives in California, with his wife and three sons.
+Together, they love to hike and travel.